awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 Fixed an issue that caused application files to remain on the appliance after the application instance is removed.

+Fixed an issue that caused storage and memory metrics to be shown in incorrect units in Amazon CloudWatch.

 # Application base image 1.2

 **Release date**: 2022-11-16